MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 - Don't delete the old user's account.
 That's required to anchor the shared mailbox.
 If you've already deleted the user account, see [Convert the mailbox of a deleted user](#convert-the-mailbox-of-a-deleted-user).

-- The Rules are intact after the mailbox is converted as a shared mailbox.
+- The rules are intact after the mailbox is converted to a shared mailbox.

 Here's how you convert a mailbox to a shared mailbox: